 When you self-publish a book on Amazon, an important part of the process is choosing your Kindle Keywords.
 After all the work authors do writing and formatting their books, sometimes keywords aren’t given the careful attention they deserve, and in this post, I’ll show you how to approach them more intelligently.

 For anyone new to this, Kindle Keywords are what you assign to your book to make them more easily found via Amazon’s search algorithm.

 That’s why it’s so important you choose the right ones.
 You want your book to show up for relevant terms that have good traffic and low competition.
 That’s how to get consistent exposure and sales.

-While keyword research tools like my software Publisher Rocket can help you find these keywords, there’s still always been a nagging question in the self-publisher community.
+While keyword research tools like Publisher Rocket can help you find the most searched Kindle keywords, there’s still always been a nagging question in the self-publisher community.

 You see, Amazon gives you 7 boxes in which you can enter your keywords.
 And in each box, you can enter up to 50 characters.

 But there have been two schools of thought on how to best approach this process.

 Some book marketing teachers believe you should enter the exact phrases you want to rank for with no fluff.
 They think an exact match will help your book show up higher for the phrase you’re targeting.

 Other marketers believe in a more hedged approach, teaching that you should try to use all 50 characters in all 7 boxes by stuffing in as many keywords as you can fit.
 They think this will help you show up for more searches, increasing your exposure to readers.

 But which approach is better?
 I did an experiment to find a data-driven answer to this important question.